Top 10 for 2014 and BEYOND

-- Technology based business productivity improvement opportunity to support growth – The Australian economy has recently been dependent on China for its economic growth which has led to our famous two speed economy.
-We are seeing boards focusing on understanding how they can deliver organisational capacity for more sustainable growth through productivity improvements.
-Mobility, collaboration, CRM and business intelligence capabilities will be an ongoing technology focus to deliver these improvements.
+- Technology based business productivity improvement opportunity to support growth – The Australian economy is forecast to hit rough waters in 2014.
+We are continuing to see boards focusing on understanding how they can deliver organisational capacity for more sustainable growth through productivity improvements.
+Mobility, collaboration, CRM and real-time business intelligence capabilities will be an ongoing technology focus to deliver these improvements

 I look forward to working with you in the new year and hope that you get to enjoy some time off before then.